Fellowship in Emergency Radiology

 Applications require the following to be uploaded as pdfs:

 - Recent Photo (jpeg)

 - Three (3) faculty reference contacts.
-(Letters of recommendation must also be emailed, or mailed directly)
+(Letters of recommendation must also be emailed directly to Program Coordinator.)

 - Exam Transcripts – USMLE, LMCC or Complex

 The Emergency Radiology fellowship program has joined the NRMP Match and will honor the SCARD embargo dates.
 We are pleased to report Fellowship selection will follow the process and procedure of the NRMP Match.